nus-cs2113-AY2122S1/tp/docs/UserGuide.md

  Note: Parameters need not be in order and are optional except for NAME.
  Example: add -n John Doe -g johndoecoder -e john@email.com -te johndoe

-list: Displays the name of all saved contacts.
+ls: Displays the name of all saved contacts.
- Example: list
+ Example: ls

 edit: Edit any parameter in an existing contact.
  Parameters: INDEX -n NAME -g GITHUB -e EMAIL -te TELEGRAM -l LINKEDIN -tw TWITTER